 I recently listened to a Duct Tape Marketing podcast featuring Mark Shaefer, author of Marketing Rebellion: The Most Human Company Wins.
-The podcast addresses the “new reality” of marketing strategy, and the insights are timely and relevant for the senior housing and care industry.
+The podcast addresses the “new reality” of marketing strategy.
+The insights are timely and relevant for the senior living industry.

 The new reality is that the customer is in control of their own journey—and no two customers are alike.
 The buying journey in senior living is complex and emotional, often involving multiple decision makers and influencers.
-This journey is rarely linear, so today’s marketers have to create an environment for prospects to be able to engage with the brand at every stage of their journey, meeting them wherever they are, providing the information they need, nurturing them along the path, and keeping them engaged until they make the decision to move forward.
+This journey is rarely linear, so today’s senior living marketers have to create an environment for prospects to be able to engage with the brand at every stage of their journey.
+We need to meet them wherever they are.
+Then, we must provide the information they need and nurture them along the path.
+Finally, we must keep them engaged until they make the decision to move forward.

 1. Shift in the Access to Information